-Along with most of our locomotives, this boiler is now fitted with the ROUNDHOUSE "FG" type gas burner, which requires no adjustment other than its initial positioning.
+In line with all our locomotives, this boiler is now fitted with the ROUNDHOUSE "FG" type gas burner, which requires no adjustment other than initial positioning.
 The screw holes on the mounting flange are slotted to allow for this.
 The superheater pipe should pass down the centre flue to the left hand side and, on emerging from the back, should be bent over slightly to the left.

-A wedge shaped notch is cut out of the gas burner

-mounting flange to allow the superheater to pass through it.
-Ensure that the superheater is well over to the left hand side of the flue tube for its full length (see drawing on previous page).
+A wedge shaped notch is cut out of the gas burner mounting flange to allow the superheater to pass through it.
+Ensure that the superheater is well over to the left hand side of the flue tube for its full length.
 Fix the burner to the mounting foot using the two brass screws already fitted to the mounting foot.
 Fix the burner to the mounting foot using the two screws and washers already fitted to the mounting foot.
 The washers are placed between the head of the screw and the face of the gas burner mounting flange.
 The burner should be set to the bottom of the flue tube and the right hand fixing screw is slotted vertically to enable this.
 This allows the maximum space above the burner for the gas to burn correctly.

-Note: do not over tighten these screws.
+Do not over tighten these screws.